DismalShadowX/Mastodon-Backup-Doc/README.md

 > [!TIP]
 > The goal is to improve and rewrite this outdated guide before the official 4.3.0 release

-# A Comprehensive Guide to Backing Up and Restoring Your Mastodon Database

 Mastodon, a popular open-source social media platform, has gained significant traction in recent years.
 As an administrator of a Mastodon instance, you understand the importance of safeguarding your data and ensure that your Mastodon instance stays up and running.
 Regularly creating backups of your Mastodon database is a fundamental part of maintaining a secure and reliable platform.
 In this guide, I'll walk you through the process of backing up and restoring your Mastodon database using `pg_dump` and `pg_restore` tools.